Calculus of One and Several Variables and Linear Algebra

 The mathematical theory of ordinary and partial differential equations, including a discussion of elliptic regularity, maximal principles, solubility of equations.
 The method of characteristics.

 Topics in Representation Theory

 First term: real dynamics and ergodic theory.
 Second term: Hamiltonian dynamics.
 Third term: complex dynamics.
-Not offered 2022-23.
+Part c not offered 2023-24.

 Topics in Mathematical Physics

 This course covers a range of topics in mathematical physics.
 The content will vary from year to year.
 Topics covered will include some of the following: Lagrangian and Hamiltonian formalism of classical mechanics; mathematical aspects of quantum mechanics: Schroedinger equation, spectral theory of unbounded operators, representation theoretic aspects; partial differential equations of mathematical physics (wave, heat, Maxwell, etc.); rigorous results in classical and/or quantum statistical mechanics; mathematical aspects of quantum field theory; general relativity for mathematicians.
 Geometric theory of quantum information and quantum entanglement based on information geometry and entropy.
 Part a not offered 2023-24.